What Happens if Your Firm Doesn’t Move to Advisory?

 Forming relationships through advisory is essential.
 Think of it as when you go to your local shop – the server is likely to remember you, and you might have a chat while you’re buying the newspaper.
 You’ll get to the point where they’ll know your order, eventually even what your family are up to.
 It’s nice to walk into a place where you’re known, and that level of customer service makes you keep going back.
 This is no different.
 While clients may seem to the point, taking a few minutes to speak to them as people, rather than as transactions, will make a huge difference to your client retention.

-You’ll never be able to help clients grow their business
+You can’t help clients grow their business

 You’ll miss out on revenue